0xch4rli3/old-blog/_posts/writeups/TryHackMe/allinone/2020-12-21-THM-allinone.md

 date: 2020-12-21
 categories: [TryHackMe]
 thumbnail: /assets/img/thm/allinone/allinone.png
-excerpt: We use john to crack an SSH key.
+excerpt: We open up with an nmap scan finding a webserver available.
+From there, we fuzzed the site and found a wordpress directory which had a vulnerable plugin which we used to get an initial shell.
+Then we used a basic cronjob to get a root shell.
-tags: [enum4linux,hydra,ssh,linpeas,john,searchsploit]
+tags: [lfi,ftp,mail-masta,linpeas,wordpress,cronjob]
 ---

 ## Enumeration